AceCentre/RelayKeys/docs/getting-started/contributing.md

 Whether you're working on the API or the App, you will need to have your own copy of the codebase to work on.
 Head to the repo of the project you want to help out with and hit the Fork button.
 This will create a full copy of the whole project for you on your own account.

-To work on this copy, you can install the project locally according to the normal installation instructions, substituting the name `directus` with the name of your github account.
+To work on this copy, you can install the project locally according to the normal installation instructions, substituting the name `acecentre` with the name of your github account.

 ### Keeping your fork up to date

 If you're doing more work than just a tiny fix, it's a good idea to keep your fork up to date with the "live" or _upstream_ repo.
-This is the main Directus repo that contains the latest code.
+This is the main acecentre repo that contains the latest code.
 If you don't keep your fork up to date with the upstream one, you'll run into conflicts pretty fast.
 These conflicts will arise when you made a change in a file that changed in the upstream repo in the meantime.

 #### On git remotes